This article is an extract from The Book of Coaching by Ajit Nawalkha and Dr. Neeta Bhushan.

 - You’re working way too hard

-- You catch yourself wondering, how you’re ever going to grow with so much on my plate
+- You catch yourself wondering, how you’re ever going to grow with so much on your plate

 - You start to value time more than money